SEC Compensation Clawback Rules

 There are “3 Impracticability Exceptions”:

-- Direct expenses paid to third parties to assist in enforcing the policy would exceed the amount to be recovered and the company has made a reasonable attempt to recover;
+- Direct expenses paid to 3rd parties to assist in enforcing the policy would go beyond the amount to be recovered and the company’s made a reasonable attempt to recover;

 - Recovery would violate home country law that existed at the time of adoption of the rule, and the company provides an opinion of counsel to that effect to the exchange; or